Shak97/PoseDefCycleGAN/README.md

   <img src="docs/architecture_diagram.png" alt="PoseDefCycleGAN Architecture" width="750"/>
 </p>

-> **Figure:** Overview of the PoseDefCycleGAN architecture.
-The network extends CycleGAN with deformable convolution modules and a pose-guided identity supervision branch to enhance face frontalization robustness.

 ## Code Availability
-We appreciate the community’s interest in reproducibility and open research.

 The **full implementation**, including:
 - Training and inference scripts
 - Pre-trained model weights